Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Discussion

 A third source of uncertainty is intrinsic obscuration.
-At X-ray wavelengths, significant obscuration (e.g., $\log(N_{\rm H}) \gtrsim$~22) along the line of sight is known to exist for the majority of AGN (e.g., \citealt{Ueda14,Buchner14,Ricci15,Buchner17}), as well as more specifically the RL population (e.g., \citealt{Wilkes13,Panessa16,Macconi20,Kuraszkiewicz21}).
-We have already selected sources to have 2-10 keV X-ray photon indices in the range 1.5 < $\Gamma$ < 3.5 (see Section~\ref{sect:quality_cuts}), aiming to reject any sources with a flat spectral slope that is typical for the dominant reflection spectrum in heavily obscured AGN (e.g., \citealt{Murphy09}).
-However, the possibility still exists that our sample contains obscured AGN in which other competing spectral components are present $<$\,10\,keV (e.g., photo-ionised gas, collisionally-ionised gas, bremsstrahlung emission) that act to disguise the reflection features in the observed spectrum.
-To completely account for this would require sensitive broadband X-ray spectral fitting of each target with physically-motivated torus models, which is outside the scope of this work.
+At X-ray wavelengths, significant obscuration (e.g., $\log(N_{\rm H}) \gtrsim$~22) along the line of sight is known to exist for the majority of AGNs (e.g., \citealt{Ueda14,Buchner14,Ricci15,Buchner17}), as well as more specifically the RL population (e.g., \citealt{Wilkes13,Panessa16,Macconi20,Kuraszkiewicz21}).
+We already selected sources to have 2-10 keV X-ray photon indices in the range 1.5 < $\Gamma$ < 3.5 (see Sect.~\ref{sect:quality_cuts}), aiming to reject any sources with a flat spectral slope that is typical for the dominant reflection spectrum in heavily obscured AGNs (e.g., \citealt{Murphy09}).
+However, the possibility still exists that our sample contains obscured AGNs in which other competing spectral components are present $<$\,10\,keV (e.g., photo-ionized gas, collisionally ionized gas, bremsstrahlung emission) that act to disguise the reflection features in the observed spectrum.
+To completely account for this would require sensitive broadband X-ray spectral fitting of each target with physically motivated torus models, which is outside the scope of this work.
 We note that any correction for extra obscuration along the line of sight would act to reduce the hardness of our targets, and increase the observed bolometric luminosity -- a net correction that would move points to the upper left of the HID.

 For the UV fluxes, although we correct the observed UV fluxes for reddening from the Milky Way, this will not necessarily account for any reddening arising from within the host galaxy or AGN torus of each target.
-The reddening (and hence intrinsic accretion disk flux) can be approximated from spectral energy distribution decomposition paired with photometric coverage from the far-UV to far-infrared, but such an analysis is outside the scope of our work.
+The reddening (and hence intrinsic accretion disk flux) can be approximated from SED decomposition paired with photometric coverage from the far-UV to far-infrared, but such an analysis is outside the scope of our work.
 Similarly to X-rays, any additional UV correction would likely move points to the upper left of the HID.